getwd()13 Reading and writing data

 13.7 Encodings

 readr::read_csv() assumes UTF-8.
 Base R’s read.csv() assumes your system’s default encoding, which on Windows is often not UTF-8.
-This is why the same CSV can load perfectly on one machine and produce garbled text on another.
+This is why the same CSV can load perfectly on a Mac and produce garbled text on a Windows machine in the next room.

 When you encounter garbled text, specify the encoding explicitly: